 As recommended above by the IRS, the single best way to make sure you comply with IRS requirements is to seek the expertise of an IRS tax lawyer.
-This is especially the case if you are worried that you may have failed to report any offshore monies.
+This is especially the case if you are worried that you may have failed to report any offshore monies and want to avoid unreported foreign financial accounts.
 With the guidance of an accomplished tax attorney, you can rest assured that your offshore assets are protected and that you comply with IRS requirements.

 As America’s most trusted team of tax attorneys, Silver Tax Group has been helping businesses resolve FBAR issues for a decade.
 We understand how stressful it can be to be at increased risk for IRS penalties and are here to respond to our clients’ needs 24/7.
 We invite you to contact us today to schedule a complimentary consultation with one of our skilled tax law specialists.
 We look forward to serving as your trusted legal advocate.